Statistical Inference with M-Estimators on Adaptively Collected Data: Simulation Results

-In the simulations below we generate data using the following model for the expected reward $E_{\theta^*}[ R_t | A_t, X_t ] = \tilde{X}_t^\top \theta_0^* + A_t \tilde{X}_t^\top \theta_1^*$.
-In our simulations, $X_t$ is two dimensional, which makes $\theta^*$ six dimensional and the parameters of the advantage function, $\theta_1^*$, three dimensional.
-We set $\theta^* = [\theta_0^*, \theta_1^*] = [0.1,0.1,0.1,0,0,0]$.
-The contexts $X_t$ are drawn i.i.d. from a uniform distribution.
-We generate the noise on the rewards, $R_t(A_t)-E_{\theta^*}[R_t|A_t,X_t]$, by sampling i.i.d. from a student's $t$ distribution with five degrees of freedom.
-We collect data using Thompson Sampling with a linear model for the expected reward and normal priors \citep{agrawal2013thompson}.
-We constrain the action selection probabilities with \textit{clipping} at a rate of $0.01$; this means that while typical Thompson Sampling produces action selection probabilities $\pi_{t,a}^{\TN{TS}}$, we instead use action selection probabilities $\pi_{t,a} = 0.01 \vee \left( 0.99 \wedge \pi_{t,a}^{\TN{TS}} \right)$ to select actions.
-We constrain the action selection probabilities in order to satisfy condition \ref{cond:sqrtweights} with the uniform evaluation policy.
-Also note that increasing the amount the algorithm explores decreases the width of confidence intervals constructed on the resulting data; see section \ref{sec:discussionTradeoff} for more discussion of the trade-off between regret minimization and statistical inference objectives.
-As discussed earlier, in order to construct confidence regions for the parameters of the treatment effect or advantage function, $\theta_1^*$, we use a projected confidence region.
-We also compare to the W-decorrelated estimator of \citet{deshpande} and the high probability self-normalized martingale bound of \citet{abbasi2011improved}.
-For all our simulations, we use $5,000$ Monte-Carlo repetitions and the error bars plotted are standard errors.
-See our Appendix \ref{app:simulationsall} for more details about our simulations, as well as additional simulation results.
+In both simulation settings we collect data using Thompson Sampling with a linear model for the expected reward and normal priors \citep{agrawal2013thompson} (so even when the reward is binary).
+We constrain the action selection probabilities with \textit{clipping} at a rate of $0.05$; this means that while typical Thompson Sampling produces action selection probabilities $\pi_t^{\TN{TS}}(A_t, X_t, \HH_{t-1})$, we instead use action selection probabilities $\pi_t(A_t, X_t, \HH_{t-1}) = 0.05 \vee \left( 0.95 \wedge \pi_t^{\TN{TS}}(A_t, X_t, \HH_{t-1}) \right)$ to select actions.
+We constrain the action selection probabilities in order to ensure weights $W_t$ are bounded when using a uniform stabilizing policy; see Sections \ref{sec:normality} and \ref{sec:discussion} for more discussion on this boundedness assumption.
+Also note that increasing the amount the algorithm explores (clipping) decreases the expected width of confidence intervals constructed on the resulting data (see Section \ref{sec:discussion}).

-Figure \ref{fig:LS_rewards_MSE} plots the mean squared error of the AW-LS estimator, the unweighted least squares estimator, and the W-decorrelated estimator \citep{deshpande} computed on the data collected as decribed in the previous paragraph.
-We can see from the figure that the AW-LS estimator has comparable mean squared error than the standard least squares estimator.
-The W-decorrelated estimator has much greater MSE than other estimators, which is not surprising because the W-decorrelated estimator decreases the bias of estimators by increasing the variance \citep{deshpande}.